12 Cat Hairball Remedies That Really Work

 One Pet Living reader said, “We always have 5-10 cups of organic cat grass growing for them as well as brushing them daily.”

-Cat grass is high in fiber and it even looks pretty in your home!
+Cat grass is high in fiber, and it even looks pretty in your home!

 We love this kind since it’s organic and comes in BPA-free containers.

-How to Clean Up Cat Hairballs
+How to Clean Up Your Cat’s Hairballs

 When your cat coughs up a hairball on your floor, it leaves a mess!
 Because they contain biological material, they can stain and even smell bad, so it’s important to clean them up properly.